 The accounting profession generally argues that the fact that it is impossible to maintain the real value or constant purchasing power of capital under the nominal Historical Cost basis under non-zero inflationary conditions is not important since capital is always equal to net assets.

 Yes, it is mathematically correct that nominal capital is always equal to net assets under the nominal Historical Cost basis - in nominal monetary units, that is all.
-However, that is not equal to capital maintenance (see FAS 33 above) as the profession - excluding the US contingent - fraudulently implies.
+However, that is not equal to capital maintenance (see FAS 33 above) as the profession - excluding the US contingent - so fraudulently implies.

 Maintaining the constant purchasing power (real value) of capital always was, is and will always be impossible during non-zero inflationary conditions under the nominal Historical Cost basis.